 “The Croatian police sees us as animals.
 They were really racist and didn’t want to understand us.
 But Germany and other EU-states pay money to Croatia, that they protect the borders like this.”

-On the 7th of June 2019, having passed a night in the Korenica police station, the two group members, along with the 16 Pakistani people also detained, were taken out of the garage into a police van.
+On the 7th of June 2019, having passed a night in the garage, the two group members, along with the 16 Pakistani people also detained, were taken out of the garage into a police van.
 The group were loaded into the vehicle at 07:00 and then were driven for one hour, after which they arrived to the border of Croatia with Bosnia.
 The respondent describes the conditions during the journey:

 “It was no space and very little oxygen in the van.
 When we arrived there, the police took our belongings, made a fire and burned it.
 It was a horrible place, many, many things from other push-backs were lying on the ground.
 But luckily this time they didn’t hit us.”

-Then the three Border police officers with guns and batons ordered them to go 2 km downhill through a forested area into the Bosnian side of the border.
+Then the three Border police officers with guns and batons ordered them to go 2 km downhill through a forested area to the Bosnian side of the border.
 Out of fear, the group members didn’t resist and followed the orders.

 “When we got in the first village, we went to a house and begged for water and bread.
 Then we had to walk 10-15 km to Bihać.
 We were very tired and it was exhausting.”